Check out our brochure to learn more about the unique services and expertise offered by TSC.

 • Being stranded

-• Needs to be towed into a port of refuge in order to get repaired
+• The ship needs to be towed into a port of refuge in order to be repaired

-For example, a particular vessel carries a container full of straws which has a very small merchandise value and containers of heavy machine equipment which has a high merchandise value.
+For example, a particular vessel carries a container full of straws that has a very small merchandise value and containers of heavy machine equipment that have a high merchandise value.
 The owner of the straw containers is still going to have to pay a proportion of the cargo loss.

 One would think that the owner of the cargo that had to be thrown overboard is the one that has to pay for the loss, but that is not the way it is calculated.
 Everyone has to pay their portion.
 It is for the benefit of the whole and not the individual importer.

-An individual importer’s freight could come in fine and he will say “Well, I’m not paying insurance because I don’t need insurance.”
-However, their cargo will not be released unless that cash payment is made.
-It’s something to think about if you are using ocean-going vessels for delivery.
+An individual importer’s freight could come in fine, and he will say, “Well, I’m not paying insurance because I don’t need insurance.”
+However, that importer’s cargo will not be released unless that cash payment is made.
+It’s something to think about if you are using oceangoing vessels for delivery.

 As recently as February 2012, a vessel from China incurred engine failure.
-It is unclear if slow steaming was the cause, but it was already overdue a month into the east coast.
-The cost to repair the ship, any alternative berthing arrangements that need to be made, any deviation from the initial voyage and costs there associated with this damage would fall under a General Average claim.
+It is unclear if slow steaming was the cause, but it was already a month overdue to the East Coast.
+The cost to repair the ship, any alternative berthing arrangements that need to be made, any deviation from the initial voyage and costs associated with this damage would fall under a general average claim.